-The MSI is an international initiative designed to build capacity in science and engineering in developing countries.
+The Millennium Science Initiative (MSI) is an international initiative designed to build capacity in science and engineering in developing countries.
 Highly adaptable to circumstances, the MSI has achieved its mission through a variety of vehicles, among them competitively chosen centers or networks of excellence in scientific research and training.

 While MSI projects have varied in format according to the strengths and needs of the countries where they are located, they share these essential features: excellence; autonomy; partnerships with other institutions, the private sector, governments and one another; leaders of major scientific stature and proven leadership ability; a training component; opportunities for scientists to work in their home countries and collaborate with colleagues around the world; strategies to develop adequate and sustained funding; and peer review by national and international scientists applying world-class standards.

-All MSI projects were designed with the active involvement of both the Science Initiative Group (SIG) and The World Bank.
-The Venezuelan MSI was implemented by the Bank without SIG's participation, and the African Mathematics MSI (AMMSI) was developed by members of the African mathematics community in coordination with SIG and is supported by foundation grants.
+All MSI projects were designed with the active involvement of both the Science Initiative Group (SIG) and The World Bank, except for the Venezuelan MSI, which was implemented by the Bank without SIG's participation.
+The African Mathematics MSI (AMMSI) was developed by members of the African mathematics community in coordination with SIG and is supported by foundation grants.